-There is no treatment for the slow-developing form of the disease, as it is not yet possible to affect the way the eyeball grows.
-If new blood vessels develop, injections of anti-VEGF drugs can slow their growth and preserve more of your sight for longer.
-On average, patients need three injections to stablise the leak, which is far less than the amount usually required for people with wet AMD.
+Treating mCNV with anti-VEGF to stop the leakage of the abnormal blood vessels can help preserve vision.
+On average, patients need fewer injections to stabilise the leak, compared to those with wet AMD.
 Even if the leak is stabilised, it can return in the same eye, or appear in your other eye, so it is vital to monitor your vision for any changes.

 Before anti-VEGF drugs were developed, lasers were sometimes used to seal new blood vessels and stop them spreading, but this treatment can damage the surrounding retina and is rarely used today for myopic maculopathy